Sony WH-1000XM6 Review: The New King of Noise Cancelling Headphones?

 New to the XM6 are three immersive listening modes:

-• Standard Mode: Delivers Sony’s default tuning—clear, dynamic, and balanced.
+• Standard Mode: Delivers Sony’s default tuning.
+Clear, dynamic, and balanced.

 • Background Music Mode: Pushes the music into a wider, subtler space, ideal for focus or work environments.

 These new soundscapes leverage Sony’s enhanced spatial sound engine to add nuance and flexibility to your listening style.
+Personally, I was a fan of the Cinema Mode and how it really widened the soundstage of the XM6 even further.
+It made getting lost in the music all the more easy.

 Sony steps up its already best-in-class noise canceling with 12 microphones (up from 8 in the XM5) and a newly developed QN3 processor, which is seven times faster than its predecessor.
 Whether you’re on a plane, in a coffee shop, or walking through a busy street, the XM6 blocks out distractions with precision and subtlety.
+Even during phone calls, you won't have to worry about the other person not being able to hear you on the other line.
+Like in the XM5, the XM6 has a special microphone that is made for picking up your voice so you are heard with clarity.

 • Up to 30 hours with ANC on